Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: The Embedded Laplacian Discrepancy (ELD)

 Several remarks are in order.
 First, Laplacian embeddings have traditionally been used in the context of analyzing vertices/clusters in a single graph.
-One of our contributions is we realize that Laplacian embeddings could be used to project \emph{collections} of graphs with different sizes onto a \emph{common} Euclidean space.
-Second, since the point clouds live on a common Euclidean space, it is natural to compare them only along the canonical Euclidean axes $\mathcal{E}$, which are orthogonal and together span the space.
-This leads to the definition of $\mathcal{SW}_p^\mathcal{E}$, which enjoys several properties.
-1. it is deterministic 2. slicing along Euclidean basis vectors allows us to directly extract the entries of the Laplacian eigenvectors as coordinates.
-3. it leads to the ELD being isomorphism invariant (see theorem 4.2 below).
+One of the unique features of the ELD is it utilizes Laplacian embeddings to project \emph{collections} of graphs with different sizes onto a \emph{common} Euclidean space.
+Second, we weigh each point inside empirical measures by the corresponding Laplacian eigenvalues, which puts the entries of the Laplacian eigenvectors under their natural scalings.
+Third, a particular design choice that we have made is to compute the one-dimensional Wasserstein distance along each eigenvector/canonical Euclidean axis.
+Intuitively, given the orthogonality of a graph's Laplacian eigenvectors, it is natural to compare the distributions along each canonical axis.
+Alternatively, from the spectral graph theory and graph signal processing literature \citep{Spielman2019Algebraic, shuman2016vertex, ricaud2019fourier}, each Laplacian eigenvector can be thought of as encoding a certain ``frequency" of the graph, and our approach then amounts to comparing the ordered frequency components of each graph one by one.
+This approach allows us to leverage the efficient computation of one-dimensional Wasserstein distances and directly leads to the ELD being isomorphism invariant (see section 4).

-Third, we weight each term inside the sliced Wasserstein distance by the corresponding Laplacian eigenvalues of the graphs, which puts the entries of the Laplacian eigenvectors under their natural scalings.

-Here, $k$ is a hyperparameter that determines the dimension of the embedding Euclidean space, as discussed in section 2.2.
-We require that $k \leq \min(n_1, n_2)$ in order for the embedding to be well-defined.
-In practice, we recommend picking $k$ to be the largest possible under one's computational budget.
-For downstream applications in supervised learning, $k$ can be chosen via cross-validation.